Three men guided millions through horror of Sept. 11, 2001

 Those words were repeated in millions of homes on Sept.
 11, 2001.
 Friends and relatives took to the telephone: Something awful was happening.
 You have to see.

-Before social media and with online news in its infancy, the story of the day when suicide terrorists killed 2,996 people unfolded primarily on television.
-Even some people inside New York’s World Trade Center made the phone call.
+Before social media and with online news in its infancy, the story of the day when terrorists killed nearly 3,000 people unfolded primarily on television.
+Even some people inside New York's World Trade Center made the phone call.
 They felt a shudder, could smell smoke.
 Could someone watch the news and find out what was happening?

 Most Americans were guided through the unimaginable by one of three men: Tom Brokaw of NBC News, Peter Jennings of ABC and Dan Rather of CBS.